camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 camunda-zeebe-gateway                           1/1     Running   0          4m6s
 ```

-### Install with the latest updates
+### Install the latest Camunda 8 version

-Although the Camunda 8 Helm chart gets the latest version of [Camunda 8 applications](../../../reference/supported-environments.md), the version is still possible to diverge slightly between the chart and the applications/dependencies due to different releases.
+When you use the Camunda 8 Helm chart, it automatically selects the latest version of [Camunda 8 applications](../../../reference/supported-environments.md).
+However, there might be slight discrepancies between the versions of the chart and its applications/dependencies, as they are released separately.

-To have the latest version of the chart and applications/dependencies at any time, install the chart as follows:
+To ensure you're installing the most current version of both the chart and its applications/dependencies, use the following command:

 ```bash
 # This will install the latest Camunda Helm chart with the latest applications/dependencies.